 The band now consisting of Pavel Volkov (Guitar), Artem Selyugin (Guitar, Vocals), Anton Gataullin (Bass) and Aleksandr Vershinin (Drums) have evolved into one of the most intense and awe-inspiring bands in Europe.
 In March 2016 they released their self-titled second album “Show Me A Dinosaur”, a juggernaut of raw emotions and technical prowess and took to the road again with Trna for an April Tour.

 “Show Me A Dinosaur” was released on vinyl on 16 September, 2016 on two high quality coloured variants, the Holodnaya Vesna (Cold Spring) limited to 150 copies and the Zvezdnoe Serdtse (Heart Of A Star) limited to 100 copies.
 The release was included in Post-Rock Listener’s Choice 50 Best Releases of 2016, Arctic Drones’ 50 Favourite Albums of 2016 and featured at number 12 in Post-Rock Essentials Top 30 Releases of 2016.
+Show Me a Dinosaur ended 2016 by performing at the Buran Music Festival in both Saint-Petersburg and Moscow.

 This pioneering album is important to me and important to this genre, and I sincerely hope that it heralds a new trend in Post-Rock.